adventures in paying attention

 We're all pleased to meet you.

-journal | about the site | what's an eyeJunkie? | introductions | give me a shout | my day job
+journal | about the site | introductions | contact me | small pond graphics

 O BE CAREFUL LITTLE EYES WHAT YOU SEE.